Mike-4-prog/Refract/refract-docs/docs/api-reference/reactivity-api.md

 With these reactivity tools at your disposal, you're equipped to build dynamic, responsive interfaces that automatically stay in sync with your application state.
 The key is to start simple with `useRefraction` for local state, then graduate to `useOptic` as you need to share reactive logic across components.
 Remember - the more you leverage Refract's automatic dependency tracking, the less manual state management you'll need to handle.

-For more advanced patterns and optimizations, explore how these reactivity primitives work with [optical composition patterns](http://localhost:3000/docs/advanced-guides/optical-composition-patterns) and [performance optimization techniques](/advanced-guides/performance-optimization)(link needed).
+For more advanced patterns and optimizations, explore how these reactivity primitives work with [optical composition patterns](http://localhost:3000/docs/advanced-guides/optical-composition-patterns) and [performance optimization techniques](http://localhost:3000/docs/advanced-guides/performance-optimization).